open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumentation/libraries.md

 - downstream service supports custom correlation protocol.
   - best effort with custom propagator: use OpenTelemetry trace context if compatible.
-  - or generate and stamp custom correlation ids on the span.
+  - or generate and stamp custom correlation IDs on the span.

 ### In-process